Hail to the Chief (TV series)

 Hail to the Chief is an American sitcom that aired on ABC from April 9 to May 21, 1985.
-It centred around the President of the United States, portrayed by Patty Duke.
+It centered on the President of the United States, portrayed by Patty Duke.
 The series was created by Susan Harris, and was produced by Witt/Thomas/Harris Productions.
 It featured one of the few recurring gay characters in a 1980s television series (Randy, the Secret Service Agent portrayed by Joel Brooks).

 Synopsis

 Hail to the Chief is similar in style to the TV sitcom, Soap (from the same producers as this series), in that it was a comedy with open-ended storylines that parodied a soap opera.
 Patty Duke had the starring role as the President, Julia Mansfield.
 The show focused on President Mansfield's attempt at balancing her political career with raising her family.